Textured business: our clothes for working without getting bored

 We no longer need to introduce this high-end Italian spinning mill, from which a large part of our shirt fabrics come, including our very first white dobby shirt .

-For those who want to know more, we produced a report on this house, right here .
+For those who want to know more, we have produced a report on this house, right here .

-Easy to live
+Easy to live with

-The collar you need
+The right collar

 For the collar, we chose an Italian collar , also called a "cutaway" collar.

-Under a jacket, it sits well.
+Under a jacket, it is well-fitting.

 The Italian collar, or cutaway, is a good way to add one more detail to the outfit without overdoing it.
 The tie is only enhanced.

-Mother-of-pearl buttons sewn “Zampa di Gallina”
+"Zampa di Gallina" sewn mother-of-pearl buttons

 How to wear these new “business” pieces?

-Obviously, you can wear them as we showed earlier: suit, shirt, dress shoes.
+Of course, you can wear them as we showed earlier: suit, shirt, dress shoes.
 The tie and pocket square are optional.

 Not too serious costume